ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/ssh_keys.md

 **It was a BIG PAIN adding SSH keys after the server started for the first time.**

-I ended up copying the public SSH key into pastebin.com, logging onto the server with the Digital Ocean console and used ```wget``` to bring a textfile of the SSH key from pastebin.com onto the server and then ```mv``` to copy the key name into the right location.
+I ended up copying the public SSH key into pastebin.com, logging onto the server with the Digital Ocean console and used ```wget``` to bring a textfile of the SSH key from pastebin.com onto the server and then used ```mv``` to copy the key name into the right location.

-I'm pretty sure that pasting a public SSH key into pastebin.com is not the best way to initially set up a server.
-So to make sure that doesn't happen again, we are going to generate the SSH keys first and set up the server second.
+I'm pretty sure pasting a public SSH key into pastebin.com is not the best way to initially set up a cloud server.
+So to make sure that doesn't happen again, we are going to generate the SSH keys first, and set up the server second.

 SSH keys are needed to use PuTTY (regular PuTTY not PuTTYgen) to log into the server.
-Since I'm working on Windows 10, using PuTTYgen (a program that comes with PuTTY that generates SSH keys) seems like the easiest solution.
+Since I'm working on Windows 10, using PuTTYgen (a program that comes with PuTTY which generates SSH keys) seems like the easiest solution.

 ## Download PuTTY